neptuno-fpga/Binaries/Computers/ZZ--Infocomputer/ZX-UNO_EN.md

 ### Instructions
 -------------------------------------------------- ------

-Copy the ZXUNO directories (which has the configurations and ROMS) and the BIN directory (with the ESXDOS089 part) in the root of the SD
+Copy the ZXUNO directories (which has the configurations and ROMS), BIN directory (with the ESXDOS089 part) and SYS directory in the root of the SD

 -------------------------------------------------- -
 ### License